Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 Answer: Election should be conducted in a free and fair manner where people can choose as they really wish and this type of election is known as Democratic Election.

-117) Like in Panchayats should we not have at least one-third seats in the Parliament and Assemblies reserved for women?
+Q.22.
+Like in Panchayats should we not have at least one-third of seats in the Parliament and Assemblies reserved for women?

 Answer: One-third of the seats are reserved for women in the Panchayats, but unfortunately even today representation of women in the State Assemblies and Parliament is very low.
-The women constitute 50% of our society.
-So, we need to reserve at least one-third seats in the Assemblies and the Parliament for women.
-This help them to uplift their status in society.
+Women constitute 50% of our society.
+So, we need to reserve at least one-third of the seats in the Assemblies and the Parliament for women.
+This helps them to uplift their status in society.

-118) (a) What is ballot paper? (b) Name the machine by which these papers have been replaced. (c) Why is there no educational qualification required for the candidates for contesting election?
+Q.23. (a) What is a ballot paper? (b) Name the machine by which these papers have been replaced. (c) Why is there no educational qualification required for the candidates for contesting the election?

 (b) Nowadays Electronic Voting Machines (EVMs) are used instead of ballot papers.

-119) "During elections many political parties and candidates take resort to illegal means to win."
-In the light of above statement, name the values and rights that are ignored.
+Q.24.
+"During elections many political parties and candidates take resort to illegal means to win."
+In the light of the above statement, name the values and rights that are ignored.

 (i) Moral values are ignored.

-(ii) People are deprived of chosing candidate of their choice.
+(ii) People are deprived of choosing a candidate of their choice.

-(iii) Faith in democracy is affected. (iv) The spirit of free and fair election is ignored.
+(iii) Faith in democracy is affected. (iv) The spirit of a free and fair election is ignored.

 (v) Provision to provide fair change to get elected is ignored.